WHO WE ARE

 A much looked-forward-to afternoon of the week is Friday.
 Organized and planned “fun” events afford relaxed fun “girl-time” relationships and community building and peer support.
 These events range from bowling to day trips, movies, clay creations, hiking, to picnics in the park.
 This is open to participants in both the Day Program and the Extended Day Program, and as a way for young women to “check out” the Program before committing to enrollment.

-The Rose Garden Project has adopted the SA Foundation’s Program Model.
-The SA Foundation is a Christian-based program widely recognized as one of the few programs worldwide meeting the specific needs of this population.
-The SA Foundation’s Program Model has been replicated in Canada, the U.S., Asia and Europe.
-For more information, visit www.SAFoundation.com.
+The Rose Garden Program has adopted the SA Foundation (Servants Anonymous) Canada’s program model.
+The SA Foundation is a Christian-based program widely recognized as one of the few programs worldwide meeting the specific long-term recovery and reintegration needs of sexually exploited/trafficked youth, women and their children.
+The SA Foundation’s program model has been replicated in cities and countries worldwide and is both practical and culturally transferrable.
+For more information on the SA Foundation and to see where they work, visit www.safoundation.com .